How DIY Ally, an Online Architect, Helped Me

 It made me a better listener

-The goal is to provide most coherent and succinct advice possible by bringing full attention to one project at a time.
+Hence, the goal is to provide most coherent and succinct advice possible by bringing full attention to one project at a time.
 Focusing completely and intently means stepping into someone’s shoes.
 It makes for a very rich and rewarding experience.
 It also helps gain insight.

 Becoming DIY Ally, helped me feel more compassionate for myself